-Displacement Risk Typology (2020)
+Displacement Risk Typology (2021)

 Consistent with previous Mapping Displacement Pressure in Chicago reports, this analysis combined the results of the market segmentation analysis and updated housing market analysis to identify census tracts with 1) high concentrations of population vulnerable to displacement in a rising cost environment and 2) census tracts where house prices were rising.
-In study year 2020, IHS changed its baseline year from 2012 to a rolling combined two years of data.
-In 2020, this baseline includes both 2017 and 2018 sales price data.
-Additionally, IHS no longer identifies "rapidly rising" census tracts and simplifies the data visualization on the Mapping Displacement Pressure tool to consolidate declining and stable price changes as "not rising".
-Figure 3 illustrates the results of the combined segmentation study and housing market analysis, updated in 2020.
+In study year 2021, the baseline year includes both 2018 and 2019 sales price data.
+As it was in the 2020 study, IHS no longer identifies "rapidly rising" census tracts and simplifies the data visualization on the Mapping Displacement Pressure tool to consolidate declining and stable price changes as "not rising".
+Figure 3 illustrates the results of the combined segmentation study and housing market analysis, updated in 2021.
 For more information on the analysis and cluster definitions, see the Technical Appendix from Mapping Displacement Pressure in Chicago (2017).
 Figure 4 maps these patterns.